Signor Lawanda

-Hugh David Evans (August 7, 1849 – November 14, 1934), known professionally as Signor Lawanda, was an American strongman and stage performer, dubbed as the original "Iron-Jawed Man."
+Hugh David Evans (August 7, 1849 – November 14, 1934), known professionally as Signor Lawanda, was an American strongman and stage performer, dubbed the original "Iron-Jawed Man."
 He gained national attention for his feats of strength, including lifting a 1,400-pound horse with his teeth while performing with fellow showman P.T.
 Barnum.

 Early life

 Evans was born in Bethlehem, Pennsylvania.
 His mother, a Pennsylvania Dutch woman reputed for her physical strength, died two weeks after his birth from puerperal sepsis.
 His father, David Robert Evans, was a Welsh immigrant and slate miner.
 By the age of nine, Evans worked in the slate quarries of Granville, New York, performing physically demanding labor that contributed to his later abilities as a strongman.

 At age eleven, Evans attended a circus in Rutland, Vermont, with his father, an experience that inspired his later career in performance.
 By sixteen, he was undefeated in local lifting competitions.